Danpav1/Generate-Sort/README.md

 ###### Introduction

-This project is part of the Design and Analysis of Algorithms course and focuses on generating a comprehensive dataset to analyze the efficiency of various sorting algorithms.
+This project is part of the Design and Analysis of Algorithms course and focuses on generating a dataset to analyze the efficiency of various sorting algorithms.
-The primary objective is to create 180 text files populated with random integers within the range [0 - 10,000), and then apply different sorting techniques to evaluate their performance under various conditions.
+The primary objective is to create 270 text files populated with random integers within the range [0 - 10,000), and then apply different sorting techniques to evaluate their performance under various conditions.